joe-scotto/scottokeebs/ScottoStarter/README.md

 # Case

 The controller is simply hot glued into the bottom of the case.
+You may have to disable skirts and brims depending on the build volume of your printer.

 -   [Plate](Case/ScottoStarter%20-%20Plate.stl)
 -   [Case](Case/ScottoStarter%20-%20Case.stl)